-Isolation concerns the person testing positive for VIDOC or showing symptoms suggestive of VIDOC.
+Isolation concerns the person tested positive or showing symptoms.

-Quarantine refers to the untested and asymptomatic person who has had direct high-risk contact with a person who has tested positive for VIDOC.
+Quarantine refers to the untested and asymptomatic person who has had direct high-risk contact with a person who has tested positive.
 The contact is considered "high risk" if it lasted a cumulative time of 15 minutes or more and at a distance of less than 1.5 metres without wearing a mask for one or both persons.
-The contact can also be considered "high risk" by the "Coronalert" application.
+The contact can also be considered "high risk" by the "Coronalert" application or if people have been driving together in the same means of transportation for more than 15 minutes, even with the mask on.
 In other cases, the contact is considered "low risk".

 At UCLouvain, teleworking is possible, either on a structural basis through the establishment of a teleworking agreement, or on an occasional basis, subject to the prior agreement of the line manager.
 The manager can refuse because the function of the staff member does not lend itself to it or because the needs of the department or entity do not allow it.

-If you have symptoms, you cannot go to work and you must isolate yourself.
+If you have symptoms, you cannot go to work, you must isolate yourself and, unless there is a medical counter-order, get tested.
 You must inform your line manager of your absence and justify it with a medical certificate to be sent to ARH.